Updated June 6, 2023

-- MySQL SUM() is a MySQL aggregate function that calculates the sum of provided set of values.
+MySQL SUM() is an aggregate function that calculates the sum of the provided set of values.
 The SUM() avoids the NULL values while evaluating the sum of the data values in MySQL.

-- If we are finding the sum of a specific expression, then it may give NULL value when there exists no rows in the result set.
+Finding the sum of a specific expression may give a NULL value when no rows exist in the result set.

 We have the subsequent elementary syntax structure for the MySQL SUM() function:

 Here, let us explain the syntax terms:

 - When you use the SELECT statement with the SUM() function, which produces no rows, the MySQL SUM() function returns a NULL value instead of zero.

 - The option DISTINCT keyword is provided to instruct the MySQL SUM() function to evaluate the total unique values in the set.